 Swiss Meringue (That’s Actually Stable & Doesn’t Weep!)

 If you’re a marshmallow fluff lover, you’re in for a real treat with fresh homemade Swiss meringue!
-It’s mostly made of just egg whites and sugar with the help of a few ingredients, tips & tricks to make it stable and not weep for days (you can even freeze it!).
+It’s mostly made of just egg whites and sugar with the help of a few stabilizing ingredients, tips & tricks to keep it stable and not weep for days (I even freeze it!).

 What is Swiss Meringue